Hyddrax/PWA-mini-BR/mini-br/README.md

 # PWD-mini-BR

-PWD-mini-BR is the implementation of a Progressive Web App, a small turn-based game playable with friends.
+PWD-mini-BR is a small turn-based game playable with friends implements in a Progressive Web App.

 ## Getting Started